CS/IT Gate Yearwise

 CS/IT Gate 2014 (Set 3)

-CS and IT GATE 2016 Set-1 Questions with Answer
+CS and IT Gate 2016 Set-1 Questions with Answer

-Ques 40 DBMS
+Ques 40 Gate 2016 Set-1

 Consider the following two phase locking protocol.
 Suppose a transaction T accesses (for read or write operations), a certain set of objects {O1,...,Ok}.
 This is done in the following manner: